Teenage Dream (Katy Perry song): Background and writing

 When Perry and McKee first met in 2004, they both were "really into Lolita" and "had a mutual fascination with the adolescent state of mind."
 They explored the themes in their first records: Perry wrote One of the Boys, which touched on the early stages of discovering that boys could be more than friends, whereas McKee wrote "Confessions of a Teenage Girl", which was about using sexual power to one's advantage.
 For the Teenage Dream sessions, Perry and McKee had a "forever young" idea in mind.
 Perry at first wrote a lyric about Peter Pan, but they later deemed it as "too young" since "we wanted it to have more edge, more sex."
 Another version included the lines "And the next thing you know / You're a mom in a minivan", which made them laugh uncontrollably for an hour.
 There was a final version that was based around the metaphor of "trying me on" comparing clothes to sex, in a similar manner to Madonna's 1985 single "Dress You Up".
 It was rejected by the producers, as McKee explained, "Luke always makes us 'Benny Proof' everything.
 He says that if Benny doesn't get it, America won't get it."
 Blanco showed them the Teenagers's 2007 single "Homecoming" and asked them to write in a similar style.
 McKee said that "[We] looked at each other with dread, knowing we had to start all over again.....
 We were both so over it we just called it a night."

 McKee continued working on the song the following days.
 She explained, "I thought about my own adolescent years, my own first love.
 I thought about watching Baz Luhrmann's 'Romeo and Juliet' and putting on a little mini disco ball light and just dreaming of Leo.
 I thought about me and my friends sitting around at slumber parties in the '90s, giddy even just THINKING about boys.....
 I thought about what Benny said and I listened to the song again, and I was like the Teenagers..... that's such a great word, Teenager.
 It is a very descriptive word; it packs a lot of emotion and imagery into three syllables.....
 I couldn't believe after all of our agonizing over 'youth' themes, that we had overlooked such an obvious one – the teenage condition."
-The following week, Perry invited McKee, Luke, and Martin to write at her hometown of Santa Barbara, California.
+The following week, Perry invited McKee, Luke, and Martin to write in her hometown of Santa Barbara, California.
 McKee tried to approach Luke about her idea, but he was upset about the amount of time he had spent working in the chorus, so he banned them from changing it.
 They started working on the verses, where Perry had already prepared most of the imagery.